tessamcdonnel/STAT-217-R-Course/chapter3.md

 *** =instructions
-- The first line of code in your script will recode `smoke100` from 'numeric' to its correct variable type, 'factor'.
+- The first line of code in your script will recode `smoke100` from a 'numeric' variable to its' correct variable type, 'factor'.
 - Use the `str()` function on `cdc`
 - Click the 'Submit Answer' Button and take a look at the R output in the console.
-Make sure the `smoke100` variable was correctly recoded to a factor variable
+Make sure the `smoke100` variable was correctly recoded to a factor variable.
 *** =hint

 *** =pre_exercise_code